Vendhal/Portfolio-Fullstack/README.md

 ## Continuous Integration
 The GitHub Actions workflow in .github/workflows/ci.yml runs on every push and pull request to main.
 It builds the Spring Boot backend with Maven (including tests) and compiles the Vite frontend to catch regressions before deploys.

+### Database Migrations
+The backend uses Flyway migrations (see backend/src/main/resources/db/migration).
+Bring services up to run them automatically.
+If you need a clean database locally, use docker compose down -v before restarting.